The spinal cord may be compressed by bone, blood (hematomas), pus (abscesses), tumors (cancerous or not), or a ruptured or herniated disk.

 Connective tissue: Connective tissue that lines the spinal canal often enlarges and hardens as people age.
 This change narrows the spinal canal and compresses the spinal cord.
 (The spinal canal is the passageway that runs through the center of the spine and contains the spinal cord.)

 An accumulation of blood (hematoma): Blood may accumulate in or around the spinal cord.
 The most common cause of a spinal hematoma is an injury, but many other conditions can cause hematomas.
-They include abnormal connections between blood vessels (arteriovenous malformations), tumors, bleeding disorders, and use of anticoagulants (which interfere with blood clotting) or thrombolytic drugs (which break up blood clots).
+They include abnormal connections between blood vessels (arteriovenous malformations), tumors, bleeding disorders, and use of anticoagulants (which interfere with blood clotting) or thrombolytic medications (which break up blood clots).

 Tumors: Cancer that has spread (metastasized) to the spine or the space around the spinal cord is a common cause of compression.
 Rarely, a tumor within the spinal cord causes compression.
 The tumor may be cancerous or not.